Ee-Chee/SpicedAcademy-Tabasco-SocialNetwork-Week9to11/README.md

 4) Profile and biography
 * Users' profile information is shown when they first log in.
 This includes their name, their avatar and their bio.
 On this screen, users are able to update their profile picture and edit their bio(or add one if they haven't already).
 * The Profile component is responsible for laying out the content: the user's name, profile picture, and bio.
 Profile is also a direct child of App.
-* The Profile component itself contains two other components:
-a.
-The existing Avatar component.
-b.
-A new BioEditor component, which handles the user's bio.
+* The Profile component itself contains two other components: The existing Avatar component and a new BioEditor component, which handles the user's bio.
 * The logic for determining what to show in the render function of BioEditor goes like this:

 ```